pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 `src/main/resources/view/ResultDisplay.fxml` and its controller defined in `src/main/java/seedu/address/ui/ResultDisplay.java`.

-A simple view (`HelloWorldUiPart.fxml`) that contains a single "Hello World!" label could be implemented as follows:
+You can implement a simple view (`HelloWorldUiPart.fxml`) that contains a single "Hello World!" label with:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>